symfony/symfony-docs/components/http_client.rst

         // [...]
     }

-All request options mentionned above (e.g. timeout management) are also defined in the wordings of the interface, so that any compliant implementations (like this component) is guaranteed to provide them.
+All request options mentioned above (e.g. timeout management) are also defined in the wordings of the interface, so that any compliant implementations (like this component) is guaranteed to provide them.
 That's a major difference with the PSR-18 abstraction, which provides none related to the transport itself.

 Another major feature covered by the Symfony Contracts is async/multiplexing, as described in the previous sections.